JudahK96/Agentic-AI-Reconciliation-Governance-AWS/README.md

 def _extract_generation_text(resp: dict) -> str:
-    # Bedrock KB returns output.text
     out = resp.get("output", {})
     txt = out.get("text", "")
     return txt.strip() if isinstance(txt, str) else ""

 def _extract_policy_citations(resp: dict) -> list[dict]:
-    """
-    The KB response includes citations that map generated text spans to retrieved references.
-    We store a simplified set so you can show it in a portfolio demo without drowning in fields.
-    """
     citations = resp.get("citations", []) or []
     simplified = []

     for c in citations:
-        # Each citation may include retrievedReferences; structure can vary.
         refs = c.get("retrievedReferences", []) or []
         for r in refs:
             loc = r.get("location", {}) or {}
             meta = r.get("metadata", {}) or {}

-            # Try to pull something readable
             title = meta.get("title") or meta.get("source") or meta.get("file_name") or "reference"
             uri = None

-            # Some locations include s3Location or webLocation etc.
             if "s3Location" in loc:
                 uri = loc["s3Location"].get("uri")
             elif "webLocation" in loc: